The National Election Office Logo

 or

-In the case of an observer without a personal ID
+in the case of an observer without a personal identification number, number and type of identification documents

-The original document containing the notification can be submitted by anyone to the National Election Office operating alongside the National Election Committee at 1054 Budapest, Alkotmány utca 3., or it can be sent by post to 1397 Budapest, Pf.
+The original document containing the notification can be submitted by anyone to the National Election Office operating alongside the National Election Commission at 1054 Budapest, Alkotmány St 3., or it can be sent by post to 1397 Budapest, Pf.
 547, provided it arrives by the aforementioned deadline.
-In addition, the notification can be submitted with an electronic signature via email or e-paper.
+Furthermore, the notification can be submitted with an electronic signature via email or e-paper through Client Gate +.
 In the case of electronic submission, the signature of the appointing independent candidate's/nominating organization(s)' representative on the appointment must be authenticated with a qualified electronic signature, an advanced electronic signature, or a document authentication service with identity verification.

-Following the notification, the National Election Committee will register the observer(s).
-After the registration becomes legally binding, the observer will take an oath or make a pledge before the President of the National Election Committee, according to the text of the law on the oath and pledge of certain public officials.
+Following the notification, the National Election Commission shall register the observer(s).
+After the registration becomes legally binding, the observer will take an oath or make a pledge before the President of the National Election Commission, according to the Act on the Oath and Pledge of Certain Public Officials.

 A registered observer who has taken the oath/pledge: